 The VA acts as a cosigner to the loan.
-If the veteran cannot make payments, the VA promises to pay for part the loan.
+If the veteran cannot make payments, the VA promises to pay for part of the loan.
+In total, the VA may provide up to 100% financing on the value of the home.
 This allows lenders to offer lower rates and better terms to veterans who are eligible for a VA loan.

-- No need for a down payment
+- No down payment is required.

 Who qualifies for a VA loan?